Virtual fun runs are new, so here’s some answers specifically to the 2020 Hobart Run The Bridge 'Brooks Virtual Run' questions you might have;

 A virtual race is open to anybody, of any age, no matter where you live or how fast you can run/walk.

-The Brooks Virtual Run will be open to anyone who lives outside of Tasmania.
+The Brooks Virtual Run will be open to anyone who cannot get to the event on race day.

 Once you’ve entered, we’ll send you an official Hobart Run the Bridge race number to wear, plus a unique Tasmanian made finishers medal.